-The University does provide counseling on campus on several dates each month.
+The University does not provide pastoral care but offers counseling on campus on several dates each month.
 If a victim or witness wishes to report a crime on a voluntary, confidential basis, the victim or witness may do so by contacting the Counselor, or Campus Director who is also the Title IX coordinator.
 All efforts will be made to protect privacy and confidentiality.
 Crimes reported on a voluntary, confidential basis will be included in the annual crime statistics.
 Sexual assaults may be reported to anyone confidentially, allowing for posting of timely warnings and statistical data.